micahwoods/micahwoods.github.io/_posts/2017-10-29-mlsn-growing-in-a-new-course.md

 My reply:

 > I agree with you that for grow-in I would be pushing turf to get establishment in a reasonable amount of time and after that I would slow the growth to produce whatever growth rate is required for the amount of traffic on that surface.
-The MLSN approach is independent of growth rate, and is a way to ensure that no matter how fast the grass is growing, it will certainly be supplied with enough K, P, Ca, Mg, and S.
+The MLSN approach is a way to ensure that no matter how fast the grass is growing, it will certainly be supplied with enough K, P, Ca, Mg, and S.

 > Adjusting the N rate during a grow-in will change the rate at which the turf establishes.
 MLSN makes no recommendation for N rate, and simply links expected nutrient use to the growth rate to ensure that the elements other than N are supplied in adequate amounts at whatever rate the grass is growing.
 Thus, I think the MLSN approach is fine for a grow-in, but I would be especially sure to make the calculations correctly, especially for P, and in the case of [grass variety], for K as well, to make sure there remains a buffer in the soil of those elements no matter what the grow-in rate is.